-Listen to my interview with CommonLit founder Michelle Brown below.
-You can also read a full transcript HERE.
+Listen to my interview with CommonLit founder Michelle Brown (transcript):

 We want our students to be able to read challenging texts.
 That’s a given.
 We want them to learn to analyze, paraphrase, and infer.
 We want them to support their points with textual evidence.
 And we have a pretty good idea of how to teach them to do these things.